subic/frontend-gulp/README.md

 ## Getting Started

-Clone or download the repository and install dependencies
+Clone or download the repository and install dependencies:

 ```
 npm install
 ```

 Customize the config variable in the [gulpfile](gulpfile.js) to your liking.
-An initial defaul folder structure can be setup by running
+An initial default folder structure can be setup by running:

 ```
 npm run build